mozilla/glean/docs/user/metrics/custom_distribution.md

   - `unit`: (String) The unit of the values in the metric.
 For documentation purposes only -- does not affect data collection.

-If you wanted to create a custom distribution to the fraction of memory that is overhead as a percentage, first you need to add an entry for it to the `metrics.yaml` file:
+If you wanted to create a custom distribution of the peak number of pixels used during a checkerboard event, first you need to add an entry for it to the `metrics.yaml` file:

 ```YAML
 graphics: